Updated: Jun 6, 2022

 A3: Anywhere from 15 to 30 minutes.
 Probably not too long.
 There may also be a demonstration teaching component as well as the interview.

-Q4: So what are two really good questions that an interviewee can ask you as the recruiter?
+Q4: What are two excellent questions that an interviewee can ask you as the recruiter?

 A4: It's okay to write down questions.
-It shows that you are prepared.
 Write down some questions you would like to know about the district on a little card or in a notebook.
-There is a time schedule for the meeting, so don't ask too many questions.
-Don't be afraid to ask questions that aren't answered.
+There is a schedule for the meeting, so don't ask too many questions.
+Don't be afraid to ask questions.

 Here are some suggestions: